-Invitation from Jon Shaulis
+Invitation and wrap up from Jon Shaulis

 As we enter the new year, I’m sure many of us are setting goals,